Written by Caroline Life, Marketing Writer and TMA VP of Communications

 Being part of a trivia team or even participating as a solo player provides some good social effects, too.
 The fun of knowing the right answer, cheering on the winners, consoling those who are not winning, and just being a part of a big trivia game has a positive impact.

-We hope to see you at our trivia and happy hour on July 8th (register now!) and encourage you to keep playing trivia - it’s good for you and could help you and your own teams within your companies to stay mentally fit and socially connected.
-We're excited to share some social time with you playing trivia!
+Now complete, we had a great time playing trivia during our industry happy hour last July.
+We encourage you to keep playing trivia - it’s good for you and could help you and your internal company teams to stay mentally fit and socially connected.
+Let us know if you play trivia in your social time!

-Written by Caroline Life, VP Communications, The Marketing Alliance
+Written by Caroline Life, Marketing Writer and VP Communications, The Marketing Alliance